 Imagine having $100,000 to invest and your choice was one of the two.
 Buy gold or buy bitcoin?
-Now that is definitely an headache.
-Bare in mind a number of people have to deal with this problem as they sense that the world’s banking system is at risk and are thinking about alternatives.
+Now that is definitely a headache.
+Bare in mind, that a number of people have to deal with this problem as they sense that the world’s banking system is at risk and are thinking about alternatives.
 The fact of the matter is that gold and bitcoin, at the moment look very attractive to investors.

-2) Gold is indestructible, all gold from the ancient times to now, is available right now!
+2) Gold is indestructible, all gold from ancient times to now, is available right now!

 4) The markets expect gold to climb over the $1,400 mark by the end of the year.

 5) Gold is risk-free for the long-term investor.

 6) All investment funds recommend to investors at least 5% to 10% of their portfolio to be invested in gold.

 7) Due to its stability gold can be used as a basis for pricing or long-term contracts.

 1) Gold is not easy to transact.
 You cannot send gold bars to someone’s bank account.

 1) Bitcoin can be subdivided and is easy to transact and use for short-term contracts.